 Jumping through the hoops to get your account monetized in the first place can feel like a slog.
-But, once you’ve finally ticked all the right boxes you need make sure they stay ticked.
+But, once you’ve finally ticked all the right boxes you need to make sure they stay ticked.
 For anyone new to YouTube monetization and the site’s policies, there may be some concern about what you need to do to prevent YouTube demonetization, keep ad revenue and still make content that people want to watch.

 What does demonetized mean on YouTube?